 Some people drink alcohol to curb anxiety.
 Some take Xanax.
-Some chase Xanax with alcohol, such as a glass or two of wine.
+Some take Xanax and alcohol, such as a glass or two of wine.
 But this, doctors and pharmacists say, is not safe.

 “You should never combine benzodiazepines with alcohol,” says Anna Lembke, MD, director of addiction medicine at Stanford University School of Medicine in Palo Alto, California.
 The results, she says, can be deadly.

-Benzodiazepines refer to the class of drugs that Xanax and other well-known anti-anxiety medications, such as Ativan and Valium, fall into.
+Benzodiazepines refer to the class of drugs that Xanax (alprazolam) and other well-known anti-anxiety medications, such as Ativan (lorazepam) and Valium (diazepam), fall into.

 “If you combine [benzodiazepines with alcohol] you can have a serious drug-drug interaction, including a lethal overdose,” she says.

-Unfortunately, alcohol use and anxiety are both prevalent enough that this worst-case scenario is not at all far-fetched.
-According to the Anxiety and Depression Association of America, anxiety disorders are the most common mental illness in the United States, affecting 18.1 percent of the adult population each year.
+Unfortunately, the use of alcohol and anxiety medications are both prevalent enough that this worst-case scenario is not at all far-fetched.
+Anxiety disorders are the most common mental illness in the United States, affecting 18.1% of the adult population each year, according to the Anxiety and Depression Association of America.
 And doctors are prescribing benzodiazepines to treat anxiety at increasing rates.
-A recent study published in the Journal of the American Medical Association (JAMA) reports that the number of doctor visits that resulted in a benzodiazepine prescription doubled between 2003 and 2015, from 3.8 to 7.4%.
-Furthermore, benzodiazepines are increasingly being prescribed for mild to moderate anxiety when they are technically meant for severe/acute anxiety, Dr. Lembke says.
+A study published in the Journal of the American Medical Association (JAMA) reports that the number of doctor visits that resulted in a benzodiazepine prescription almost doubled between 2003 and 2015, increasing from 3.8 to 7.4%.
+Furthermore, benzodiazepines are increasingly being prescribed for mild to moderate anxiety when they are technically meant for severe or acute anxiety, Lembke says.

 As for alcohol use, the National Survey on Drug Use and Health found that in 2016, 54.6% of adults 26 and older were current alcohol users.
 In all, benzodiazepines were at least partially responsible for 11,537 overdose-related deaths in 2017, according to the National Institute on Drug Abuse.